 In learning any programming language, you often begin with some sort of Hello, World! program.
 In CircuitPython, Hello, World! is blinking an LED.
 Blink is one of the simplest programs in CircuitPython.
+It involves three built-in modules, two lines of set up, and a short loop.
 Despite its simplicity, it shows you many of the basic concepts needed for most CircuitPython programs, and provides a solid basis for more complex projects.
-Your board has a built-in NeoPixel LED that is great this example.
+Time to get blinky!